Home » House & Home » Home Maintenance and Cleaning » how to fix moth holes

 The short answer, ‘not much!’

 You need just a needle and thread.
 For finer knits, use a thin sewing needle.
-If this had been thicker yarn, I would have used a darning needle.
+I would have used a darning needle if this had been thicker yarn.

-I just used sewing thread—in this case, a bright yellow—so that it is easier for you to see.
-The mend you see above was made using this yellow thread.
+I just used sewing thread—in this case, a bright yellow—to make it easier for you to see.
+The mend you see above was created using this yellow thread.

 How To Repair Moth Holes In Sweaters?